A cataract is a clouding/opacity of the lens in the eye due to proteins within the lens clumping together.

-Either part of, or the entire lens can be affected, cataracts can be unilateral (one eye), or bilateral (both eyes).
-Obviously, the larger the area affected, the greater the effect on your cat’s vision.
+Cataracts can affect part of or the entire lens and can be unilateral (one eye) or bilateral (both eyes).
+The larger the area affected, the greater the effect on your cat’s vision.

 Cataracts are classified according to your cat’s age and the size of the cataract.
 While extremely rare, cataracts can be present at birth (congenital) or occur in young cats.
 When they develop in young to middle-aged cats they are known as juvenile cataracts, while cataracts in older cats are known as senile cataracts.
 Cataracts can progress, over months or years or quickly, over days, depending on the cause.